Skip to main content

 The output of this algorithm is a spanning tree.

-The breadth_first_search() function provides a flexible method for traversing graphs.
+The breadth_first_search() function provides a flexible method for traversing both directed and undirected graphs.
 Let’s consider the following graph:

-Given a weighted graph, of all possible spanning trees that we can calculate, we may be interested in the minimal one.
-A minimal spanning tree is a spanning tree whose sum of wights is minimal.
-Prim’s Algorithm calculates a minimal spanning tree including.
+Given a weighted graph of all possible spanning trees we can calculate, we may be interested in the minimal one.
+A minimal spanning tree is a spanning tree whose sum of weights is minimal.
+Prim’s Algorithm calculates a minimal spanning tree.

 Prim’s Algorithm: Keep two disjoint sets of vertices.
 One \((L)\) contains vertices that are in the growing spanning tree, and the other \((R)\) that are not in the growing spanning tree.